We conducted an interview with Shota Fujimoto from the Research and Development Division. Please read to the end!

 Q.Please briefly introduce yourself, including your career to date.

-At university, she studied functional analysis of plant genes by genome editing based on the results of genetic analysis.
-After graduating from university, she joined a major chemical company, where she was involved in collaborative research with universities and also worked on microbial screening and breeding projects with domestic bio-ventures.
+During university, I researched plant gene function analysis by conducting genome editing based on genetic analysis results.
+After graduating, I joined a major chemical company where I worked on collaborative research projects with universities and was responsible for microbial screening and breeding projects with domestic biotech ventures.

 Q.What type of work are you involved in?
 Please tell us about your work.

-Through these activities, I hope to be among the first to put innovative technologies to practical use and contribute to a sustainable future.
+Through these activities, I hope to quickly bring innovative technologies to market and contribute to a sustainable future.

 Q.What made you decide to work for Green Carbon?